neofytr/PPM/ppm.md

 Strings starting with "#" may be comments.

 All characters referred to herein are encoded in ASCII. "newline" refers to the character known in ASCII as Line Feed or LF.
 A "white space" character is space, CR, LF, TAB, VT, or FF (I.e. what the ANSI standard C isspace() function calls white space).

+# Plain PPM

+There is actually another version of the PPM format that is fairly rare: "plain" PPM format.
+The format above, which generally considered the normal one, is known as the "raw" PPM format.

+The difference in the plain format is:

+1. There is exactly one image in a file.
+2. The magic number is P3 instead of P6.
+3. Each sample in the raster is represented as an ASCII decimal number (of arbitrary size).
+4. Each sample in the raster has white space before and after it.
+There must be at least one character of white space between any two samples, but there is no maximum.
+There is no particular separation of one pixel from another -- just the required separation between the blue sample of one pixel from the red sample of the next pixel.
+5. No line should be longer than 70 characters.